ogoigbe12/all-delivery/README.md

-# React Native FinTech Clone with Clerk
+# React Native Delivery Clone

 This is a React Native Delivery app clone a user-friendly platform that connects customers with a variety of local restaurants, allowing them to browse menus, place orders, and track deliveries in real time.
 This app was inspired by the [Deliveroo](https://deliveroo.co.uk/) app.